 Use a work email address

-Before, you can just use your personal email address like the one you used to sign up for Facebook or Twitter.
-They didn’t care much about this step back then.
+Before, you can simply use your personal email address like the one you used to sign up for Facebook or Twitter.
+They didn’t care much about this step.

 But now, as you can see from the image below, Upwork specifically asks for a work email address or a professional email.